Health as Education: Anemia Project

 Purpose behind the project

 The goal of SPP’s Anemia Project was to sustainably and collaboratively address the voiced needs of the community regarding anemia, a disease that affects an important segment of the population of Huacahuasi.
-Prior research and surveying conducted by SPP highlights a high prevalence of anemia in the Huacahuasi community, with 31.8% indicating that their children or a member of their household has anemia.
-Access to iron-rich foods and those that aid iron absorption in Huacahuasi is limited, representing a real limitation to consumption of a more iron-rich diet, even with education on diet interventions.
-With this in mind, SPP provided community members with an “Iron Fish,” a cooking tool which infuses food with iron, in addition to a pamphlet with information in Spanish on anemia symptoms, causes, and local iron-rich foods.
+A survey conducted by SPP highlights a high prevalence of anemia in the Huacahuasi community, with 31.8% indicating that their children or a member of their household has anemia.
+Access to iron-rich foods and those that aid iron absorption in Huacahuasi is limited, representing a real limitation to consumption of a more iron-rich diet.
+With this in mind, SPP provided community members with a Lucky Iron Fish cooking tool, which infuses food with iron, in addition to a pamphlet with information on anemia symptoms, causes, and local iron-rich foods.
 This multi-pronged approach sought to provide community members with information on their own health, enhance their understanding of local iron-rich diet options, and create a more realistic and immediate way to boost their iron levels even when dietary approaches are more limited.